-Most people I know overpack and bring half their closet on trips, but I have the opposite problem.
+Most people I know overpack and bring half their closet on trips, but I definitely have the opposite problem.
 I have been known to pack so little, I forget my toothbrush and shoes and end up having to buy an outfit or two while I’m traveling.
-But I truly like it that way.
-I bring a carry-on size luggage that isn’t cumbersome and annoying me and I get to do some needed-shopping in a new city.
+But I truly prefer it that way.
+I don’t like the added weight and mess, plus I like to shop and bring home all the good finds.

 As for packing…

 So, I always have a neck pillow.
 I only started using one the past year and I honestly don’t know what took me so long.
 Sleeping on my fist and waking up numb was the norm.
 Fantastic.

 I love these clear plastic zip bags for organizing my clothes and the dogs’ clothes.
 These bigger ones are great for sweaters and bulkier clothes.
 I honestly love these–they’re cheap, clear and make organization much easier.

 I love planning a few outfits I know I’m definitely going to wear (whether we’re going out, more formal wear or outdoor activities) and pack around those outfits.
 I wear mostly neutrals so that makes it easy knowing everything almost always will match.
 I also roll up most of my clothes for maximum space.